Alina-PANG/is4103-capstone-backend/README.md

 Right click anywhere in the file and select ![image](./gitignore_screenshot/04.png)

 A sample controller & index page has been created.
-Open the browser, go to http://localhost:8080/ to view the webpage as following:
+Open the browser, go to http://localhost:8080/ to view the webpage
 ![image](./gitignore_screenshot/05.png)

 ## Installing Dependencies